ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 * `MTF` - Total amount of alive MTF + Guards.
 * `RSC` - Total amount of alive Scientists.
 * `SCPS` - Total amount of alive SCPs.
-* `SH` - Total amount of alive Serpent's Hand (always 0 unless the plugin is installed).
+* `SH` - Total amount of alive Serpent's Hand (always 0 if the plugin is not installed).
-* `UIU` - Total amount of alive Unusual Incidents Units (always 0 unless the plugin is installed).
+* `UIU` - Total amount of alive Unusual Incidents Units (always 0 if the plugin is not installed).

 #### Player Count
 * `PLAYERS` - Total amount of players.